 Tags can be used to automatically hide/show Fields based on the values of other Fields.
 They work similarly to Hidden Conditions, but if you have a long and/or complex list of hide/show rules, you’ll find Tags easier to work with.

 As an example, an app may have five Fields that should display if a requester selects Compliance from an area_of_law Field.
-If a requester selects Disputes from area_of_law, however, an app may need to display a set of three different Fields.
+However, if a requester selects Disputes from area_of_law, an app may need to display three different Fields.
 Instead of applying redundant hidden conditions to each of these Fields, Tags can quickly be applied to each Field; any Fields with a Compliance Tag would only show when Compliance was selected, and vice-versa for Disputes.

 Have our T&C team walk you through this tutorial: